 But how will the proposed rule change impact medical malpractice lawsuits in Pennsylvania?
 Abolishing the existing requirement has its pros and cons.
-From the one hand, there will be an uptick of medical malpractice cases filed in Philadelphia.
-From the other hand, the value of these cases will go up significantly.
+On the one hand, there will be an uptick of medical malpractice cases filed in Philadelphia.
+On the other hand, the value of these cases will go up significantly.

-From the one hand, it also means that medical malpractice insurance will be more expensive.
-From the other hand, it will also increase the waiting time in Philadelphia courts, as juries in Pennsylvania’s largest city will most likely struggle with the increased overload and stacks of unresolved and pending medical malpractice cases.
+On the one hand, it also means that medical malpractice insurance will be more expensive.
+On the other hand, it will also increase the waiting time in Philadelphia courts, as juries in Pennsylvania’s largest city will most likely struggle with the increased overload and stacks of unresolved and pending medical malpractice cases.

 Our Philadelphia medical malpractice attorney explains how the value of medical malpractice cases could go up once the proposed rule change comes into effect in Pennsylvania.
 According to Pennsylvania’s state data, an annual average of 1,204 medical malpractice lawsuits were filed in Philadelphia from 2000 to 2003 (before the changes to Pennsylvania law were made).

 In the period between 2007 and 2017, an annual average of 416 medical malpractice cases was brought in Philadelphia.
 For the sake of comparison, a total number of jury verdicts in medical malpractice cases that exceed the $1 million mark dropped from 73 (2000-2003) to only 13 (2015-2017).